 If you’re looking for a fun evening of free music – or a great date idea – then Jazz in the Garden at the National Gallery of Art is a must.

 It’s a delightful evening of music in an inspiring setting.
 Listen to the musical stylings of some of the best jazz artists in the country, and stroll around looking at the NGA’s unique collection of outdoor sculptures.
+During the concerts, the Pavilion Café offers a special menu of creative American cuisine and refreshments.

 Remember, you can also visit the National Gallery of Art during the day (with extended summer hours) for free!